 Then there are those aforementioned bodybuilders, who may have stretch marks pop up on their arms, chest and legs due to fast-growing muscle mass.
 Certain medical conditions like Cushing syndrome can also result in this type of scarring.

-“A lot of people are concerned about stretch marks,” notes Yasmeen Bruckner, a certified nurse midwife at Northwest Hospital Midwives Clinic.
+“A lot of people are concerned about stretch marks,” notes Yasmeen Bruckner, a certified nurse midwife at the Midwives Clinic at Northwest Outpatient Medical Center.
 “People ask me all the time for recommendations of products to use to prevent stretch marks from happening.”

 And, boy, are there a ton of options out there.
 Think everything from oils, creams and lotions to microdermabrasion sessions and laser therapy.
 According to an industry report, the stretch marks treatment market was worth $2.1 billion in 2018 and is projected to grow to $3.9 billion by 2026.